COSD-PANDA/seaboard/src/_datasets/police-ripa-stops.md

 This dataset includes basic information about a police stop that occurred, including stop date, time, duration and location, as well as a few details about the person stopped.
 Each row is a person stopped with both a `pid`, a unique identifier for the person, and a `stop_id`, a unique identifier for the stop.
 A single stop may involve multiple people, so any given `stop_id` may have more than one associated `pid`.

-This dataset is made available in two files: historic and non-historic.
-The `stop_id` can only be compared to a similar dataset of the same historic classification.
-It is possible that a `stop_id` is common among a historic and non-historic dataset, but be aware that these are two different stops altogether (as can be confirmed by `date_stop` and `time_stop`).
+The dataset is divided into two files, historic and current, because of changes in data collection requirements.
+Stop ids are unique only within each file and may repeat across files.

-To get additional details about the person stopped, such as the race, gender, and disability, as well as more information about the stop, such as actions taken and reason for the stop, join this basic stop data to the other datasets available at the following links
+To get additional details about the person stopped, such as the race, gender, and disability, as well as more information about the stop, such as actions taken and reason for the stop, join this basic stop data to the other datasets (only joining together historic datasets to other historic datasets)

 {% include ripa-list.html %}